frc5687/2021-tutorial/README.md

 ## Controls Team Best Practices

 Over the years the controls team has developed best practices so we can meet the demands of developing code both **off-season**, when we can afford to explore new ideas because we are not under deadline to produce working code, and **during the season**, when our team is under intense time pressure to build a working robot and then iterate quickly to improve it.
 In the off season (fall semester), our main goals are to identify and train the students who will be able to participate in coding during the season and plan our coding strategy for the upcoming season.
 Once the season starts (after January), our goal is to write code that will help our alliance win matches during competitions.

-If you are a first-year student, you are welcome to just watch, or get involved as much as you want.
-There are no expectations for first-year students; we recognize that you can learn a lot just by observing without the pressure of feeling like you need to code.
-For sophomores and above, we do expect you to contribute to the team.
-The more effort you put in, the more authority and responsibility you will earn.
-We will encourage you to develop your skills as a programmer and as a team player who can be counted on to meet reasonable (but sometimes challenging) expectations.

 ### Repositories